 The world that has shaped Washington State University the past 130 years is changing more rapidly than ever.
 Societal, technological, economic, and cultural upheaval is constant.

-As we chart the future course of our statewide system in the midst of this dynamic environment, we must evolve and adapt on a constant basis to maintain the University’s relevancy and value to society.
+As we chart the future course of our statewide system in the midst of this dynamic environment—an environment made more dynamic than we ever imagined due to the impact of COVID-19—we must evolve and adapt on a constant basis to maintain the University’s relevancy and value to society.
 We must expand on our ability to meet the future needs of the state of Washington, the Pacific Northwest, our nation, and beyond.
 We must serve the public good in new and innovative ways.

-By 2030, Washington State University will be recognized as one of the nation’s top 25 public research universities – creating positive outcomes for all.
+Washington State University will be recognized as one of the nation’s top 25 public research universities—creating positive outcomes for all.

 Already, we have made much progress the past few years in key areas that support the Drive to 25 vision.
 The number of faculty receiving prestigious national awards is growing.
 Our research and development funding is at record levels.
 We are enrolling the highest number of students in our history.
 We continue to build new relationships and partnerships with communities and stakeholders across the state that advance the public good.